PlushZ/msa-dms-analyzer/docs/index.md

 - 0<x<=1: Indicate improved function relative to WT
 - x=0: neutral or WT

+#### Transition from amino acid X to amino acid Y with BLOSUM62, PAM250
 Additionally, we compared scores with substitution scores BLOSUM62 and PAM250.
 There are also other substitution scores available in [BioPython](https://github.com/biopython/biopython/tree/master/Bio/Align/substitution_matrices/data).
 - BLOSUM62 has been chosen because it showed one of the best correlations with CYP2C19 DMS scores (pearson correlation 0.407), along with
 - BENNER74 substitution scores (pearson correlation 0.411),